 deadly contest centered around control of the Draws.

-the Americans break through and establish a strong
+the Americans break through fast enough to establish their tanks

 vaunted German counter-attack?